Best Taylormade Irons

-This is our review of the best Taylormade irons on the market in 2023.
+This is our review of the best TaylorMade irons for high handicappers, mid handicappers, and low handicappers in 2025.

-I’m an avid golfer, an 8ish handicap on my way to a 2 (been a 5.6), and frequent tester of golf clubs and equipment since 2015.
+I’m an avid golfer, a 7.8 handicap on my way to a 2 (been a 5.6), and frequent tester of golf clubs and equipment since 2015.

 I’ve had the pleasure of practicing and playing with every club you see on this page.